designstem/projects/equilibrium/index.md

 <br>

 TASK
+1. ~Find other eco friendly substitutes for plastic or other similar projects.~
-1. ~Come up with ideas on how to avoid plastic in your everyday life.
+2. ~Come up with ideas on how to avoid plastic in your everyday life.
 Use the internet as a research tool.~
-2. ~Discuss your ideas in class.~
+3. ~Discuss your ideas in class.~

 <f-notes title="Credits">